gaargly/gaargly.github.io/about.md

 ---
 layout: page
-title: i am
+title: I am
 ---

-# gaargly, a writer.
+# a citizen of the United States of America.
 <br>
-like you,
-i ache with aspiration.

-i burn to be great
-and to be free.
+So many people have struggled to win the freedoms that I have.

+I seek to understand our lives and our freedoms by reading and writing about what I learn.